codycosta/RA-Sort-5XX/README.md

 <br>

 ### Step 2: Create A Powershell Function
 This is easy to do.
 Here's the basic template.
-Type this out in your notebook $profile window
+Type this out in your notepad $profile window

 ```powershell
 function [some function name] { py [your path to RA-sort.py] [your path to blank excel workbooks] }